-Absent a fee waiver, fees are required for all filings, including filings from court-appointed attorneys.
+Absent a fee waiver or exemption under Government Code section 6103, fees are required for all filings, including filings from court-appointed attorneys.

 18. ONCE I EFILE A DOCUMENT, WHAT IS THE TIME FOR PROCESSING?

 Turnaround time will depend on the type of document submitted.
 The Court attempts to confirm the filing or receipt of documents within two (2) business days.
 Proposed orders, writs, abstracts, and other documents requiring review and/or further action by the Court may take longer than two (2) days to process.
 Documents submitted with appropriate fees and free of defects that do not require a signature from the Court will be filed as of the date the document was received.